savraj/tempoiq-python/README.markdown

 # TempoIQ Python API Library

 The TempoIQ Python API Client makes calls to the [TempoIQ API](https://tempoiq.com/).
-The module is available on PyPI as [tempoiq](https://pypi.python.org/pypi/tempoiq/).
+The module is available on PyPI as [tempoiq](https://pypi.python.org/pypi/tempoiq/):

+    pip install tempoiq

 You can also check out this repository and install from source:

     git clone https://github.com/TempoIQ/tempoiq-python.git
     cd tempoiq-python